launchdeckio/v6e/README.md

 - Schemas should be declarative, readable and embeddable.
 - Asynchronous rules should be supported by default and fully intermixable with synchronous rules.
 - The purely functional nature encourages use of higher-order validators rather than some vaguely defined convention.
-- Higher-order validators allow you to write infinitely complex validation logic
+- Higher-order validators allow you to write infinitely complex validation logic using declarative and readable abstractions.

 #### Why no field names in the validation errors?